 What to do if you’ve left it to the last minute

 If you’re within six weeks of needing to start up your scheme and you haven’t got a plan in place for starting the auto enrolment process, don’t panic.
-There’s still time to get back on track – and we can help you get up and running.
+There’s still time – and we can help you get up and running.

-How we can help set up a scheme at the last minute
+How Aviva can help you set up a scheme

-We provide an easy to use scheme management system, plus handy online tools and all the help and support you need to reduce the hassle of auto enrolment.
+Aviva provide an easy-to-use scheme management system, plus handy online tools and all the help and support you need to reduce the hassle of auto enrolment.

 Find out more about auto enrolment